| 3 - 5 | Phreatomagmatic eruption |

 The eruption had once declined,

-but the new Byobuiwa cratersappeared at
+but the new Byobuiwa craters

 the south edge of